kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 used a polygraph machine as Mr. Backster had, their results confirmed the phenomenon, albeit against their will and against their desire to document its existence.
-So in order to find a halfway-plausible excuse to keep Episode 22 from disrupting their entertainment-business-as-usual, they switched from using a polygraph machine to using an EEG machine, which measures voltage signals produced by neuron bundles instead of measuring the property of resistance; a property of the plant tissue rather than a signal produced by the plant.
+So in order to find a halfway-plausible excuse to keep Episode 22 from disrupting their entertainment-business-as-usual, they switched from using a polygraph machine to using an EEG machine, which measures voltage signals produced by neuron bundles instead of measuring the property of resistance; remember that elevctrical conductance is a property of the plant tissue, NOT a signal produced by the plant.
 Plants have no neurons, silly Mythbusters - they don't produce voltage signals.
-Mythbusters ignored their observations obtained from the polygraph machine but thankfully did broadcast the recorded video of their efforts while presenting a deceptive narrative to try to distract viewers from noticing that they had just proven the existance of "primary perception", as Mr. Backster thought to call his newly- discovered phenomenon.
+Mythbusters ignored their observations obtained from the polygraph machine but thankfully did broadcast the recorded video of their efforts while presenting a deceptive narrative to try to distract viewers from noticing that they had just proven the existance of "primary perception", as Mr. Backster thought to call his newly-discovered phenomenon.

 With the rudimentary sketch I publish here for you, you can observe for yourself that plants actually can know your intentions relative to affecting their well-being.
 You'll also need to fashion the electrode system and attach it.
 I